Why Adalo Works for Building Apps with SAP HANA Data

 "DreamFactory streamlines everything and makes it easy to concentrate on building your front end application.
 I had found something that just click, click, click... connect, and you are good to go." - Edo Williams, Lead Software Engineer, Intel

 Adalo simplifies app development, letting you quickly create and deploy production-ready apps across platforms.
-With Adalo, you can launch your app as a progressive web app (PWA) or natively for iOS and Android without needing to rebuild for each platform.
+With Adalo, you can launch your app as a progressive web app (PWA) or natively for iOS and Android without needing to rebuild for each platform—and with no usage-based charges that could create unexpected costs as your app scales.

 Once you've set up SAP HANA, Adalo, and DreamFactory, you're ready to start building your app using SAP HANA data.